-Cengage Learning Testing Powered by Cognero is a flexible, online system that allows you to:
+Cengage Learning Testing Powered by Cognero

+is a flexible, online system that allows you to:

-- author, edit, and manage test bank content from multiple Cengage Learning solutions - create multiple test versions in an instant - deliver tests from your LMS, your classroom or wherever you want
+- Author, edit, and manage test bank content. - Create multiple test versions in an instant. - Deliver tests from your LMS, your classroom, or wherever you want.